cns-iu/nwb/branches/tycho/README.md

 ### Sci2 Maven Build

 If all is well, this should be pretty easy.
-Unfortunately, the first time you run it, it takes FOREVER as Maven downloads itself, the Tycho plug-in builder, and a good part of Eclipse.
-But be patient!
-Anyway, simply change to the directory containing this README file, and run
+Simply change to the directory containing this README file, and run

     mvn clean install